Aldwarke Junction: Rationalisation

 In the late 1980s and early 1990s, the junction was remodelled.
-The third and fourth running lines north of the junction were removed and the connection to the G.C. in the Mexborough direction was moved to be a single-line ladder junction north of the existing junction, thus removing the complexity of the double-scissors crossing.
-To enable trains travelling from Sheffield to Doncaster to call at the new Swinton station the previously lifted double-track curve to the Mexborough line from Swinton was replaced and almost all passenger traffic routed this way – the old G.C line is still used for goods traffic and a limited number of passenger trains run for operational reasons (mainly to maintain train crew route knowledge).
+The third and fourth running lines north of the junction were removed.
+To enable trains travelling from Doncaster to Sheffield to call at the new Swinton station the previously lifted double-track curve from the Mexborough line to Swinton was reinstated and almost all passenger traffic routed this way.
+The old G.C. line was reduced to goods traffic and a limited number of passenger trains run for operational reasons (mainly to maintain train crew route knowledge).
+At Aldwarke the G.C. line north from the junction was lifted, removing the complexity of the double-scissors crossing, so that all traffic now joined the former Midland line, and the connection to the G.C. in the Mexborough direction was moved to be a single-line ladder junction about 600 metres to the north-east of the previous crossing.

-Today the junction is a known bottleneck with many local stopping trains, fast expresses and freight trains all converging on the junction.
+Today Aldwarke is a known bottleneck with many local stopping trains, fast expresses and freight trains all converging on the junction.
 Prior to its demise, Railtrack had plans to reinstate the third and fourth running lines north of the junction as far as Swinton junction and remodel Swinton station to increase capacity.
 These plans were not adopted by Railtrack's successor Network Rail in the short term.
 However the Yorkshire and Humber Route Utilisation Strategy mentions the quadrupling of this section of line as a possible necessity for Control Period 5, i.e. 2014 at the very earliest.